 - Undertake a survey

 A mortgage provider will require you to undertake a valuation survey of the property but there are additional surveys you can pay for.
 These additional surveys will assess the condition of the property and alert you to any potential problems.
 Should something undesirable be found it may give you room for further negotiations with the seller or even result in you losing confidence in the property and walking away from the purchase.
 These surveys are not always compulsory but are advised.
+Should something undesirable be found it may give you room for further negotiations with the seller or even result in you losing confidence in the property and walking away from the purchase.
+These surveys are not always compulsory but are advised, and if you do carry out a survey and find yourself in a situation where some work will need doing, there are always places like SoFi who offer loans for home improvement if this is something you are looking for.

 - Exchange contracts